CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

       Installed: yes Tableid: 10004
 ```

-To see information about a policy, its matches, and associated interface, add the map name at the end of the command; for example, `net show pbr map map1` (or `show pbr map map1` in vtysh).
+To see information about a policy, its matches, and associated interface, add the map name at the end of the command; for example, <!--`net show pbr map map1` or -->`show pbr map map1`.

-To see information about all next hop groups, run the NVUE `nv show router nexthop-group` command or the vtysh `show pbr nexthop-group` command.
+To see information about all next hop groups, run <!--the NVUE `nv show router nexthop-group` command or -->the vtysh `show pbr nexthop-group` command.

 ```
 cumulus@switch:~$ sudo vtysh